USB Charging

 Passive Charger

-A USB power sink device detects and identify the correct power source type by monitoring positive (D+) and negative (D-) terminals of USB data line.
-It is mainly used with USB Type A interconnect.
+Passive USB chargers detect and identify the correct power source type by monitoring the positive (D+) and negative (D-) terminals of the USB data line.
+This method is commonly used with USB Type A interconnects.

 Note: USB Type A D+/D- are configured on each USB power source with a different of resistor network to advertise charger capability